maldun/autobahn_naval_compatch/README.md

-# Autobahn nach 56
+# Autobahn nach 56 and Kaiserreich Naval Rework Compatch
-## a hoi 4 submod for Kaiserreich
+##  submod for Kaiserreich

-Goal of this mod is to merge the tech from Road to 56 with Kaiserreich.
+Making Autobahn nach 56 and Kaiserreich Naval Rework work together

 A Redux version is developed in parallel.